Schulich Wellness

 UCalgary staff and faculty resources

 UCalgary's Mental Health Consultant, Amanda Habiak, provides confidential consultation to faculty and staff seeking mental-health support and resources.
+The mental health consultant is available only during regular business hours.

+Faculty and staff play an important role in promoting a positive mental health.
 Learn to recognize common signs of distress and how you can offer assistance and support to a colleague in distress.

 Know the mental health resources available at UCalgary so you can guide your team in the event of a critical incident.

 Worried about a student?
-Recognizing signs of distress and responding with care and concern can help them resolve issues that are road-blocks to success.
+Recognizing signs of distress and responding with care and concern can help resolve issues that are road-blocks to success.

 There are a number of supports, both on and off campus, that are available if you or someone you know has had someone perpetrate sexual violence against them.